magnatronus/sa.duckandcover/README.md

 **sa.duckandcover** is a Titanium Studio plugin that can be used to auto generate Alloy project documentation with JSDuck.

+There is also an example TiAlloy project [here on GitHub](https://github.com/magnatronus/testdocumentor) that shows the use of the plug-in.

 ## Prerequisites